 Along with this, Drupada is given another gift.
-Also taking birth from the fire is a beautiful young man, whom the voice anoints the ‘reason for the Kuru dynasty’s downfall’.
+Also taking birth from the fire is a beautiful young woman, whom the voice anoints the ‘reason for the Kuru dynasty’s downfall’.

 Both Dhrishtadyumna and Draupadi go on to fulfil their respective destinies, though the price they exact is huge.
 In Dhrishtadyumna’s case, he does not conquer Drona in a heroic manner.
 Instead, he chops off the acharya’s head when the latter is meditating.

 He pays for this heinous act with his life, when Ashwatthama – Drona’s son – wages an all-out night-time attack on the Pandava camp.
 In Draupadi’s case, the destruction of the Kuru dynasty also brings with it the destruction of a large number of other kingdoms – including Panchala.
 Drupada’s quest for revenge, therefore, becomes a self-inflicted wound.

 Dhritarashtra is the eldest of three sons sired by Vyasa.
 He is considered to be Vichitraveerya’s firstborn because Vyasa impregnates Vichitraveerya’s wives through the ritualistic process known as niyoga.

 During this time, Dhritarashtra is born to Ambika.
 Pandu is born to Ambalika.
 And Vidura – not considered Vichitraveerya’s son because his mother is a Sudra waiting-woman – is born to an unnamed woman working at the royal court.